-Solar Trade Association launches industry’s first-ever Best Practice Manual on distribution network outages
+Solar Trade Association launches industry’s first-ever Best Practice Manual

 The Solar Trade Association (STA) today launched the UK solar industry’s first-ever best practice manual on the management and mitigation of network outages for Distribution Network Operators (DNOs), and for solar farms connected to their networks.